 We’re excited to introduce to you our 2015 ZOOMA Texas Ambassadors.
 This group of amazing women will help our runners stay informed, motivated and inspired as they train for ZOOMA Texas.

-Jennifer is the writer behind TheFitFork.com, a healthy living blog that encourages readers to take a better bite out of life through delicious, nutritious food and a life-long commitment to fitness.
-In addition to her blog, she is a healthy-cooking coach, award-winning recipe creator, spokesperson and competitive athlete.
-As the mom of three teenage boys, she makes it a priority to role model goal setting, putting forth best efforts, and making wise choices in life.
-This is her third year as a ZOOMA Ambassador and she hopes to encourage women, especially those over 40 years old, to step outside their comfort zones and realize once-unthinkable goals.
+Jennifer writes a healthy living blog that encourages readers to take a better bite out of life through delicious, nutritious food and a life-long commitment to fitness.
+In addition to her blog, Jennifer is a healthy-cooking coach, award-winning recipe creator, spokesperson and competitive athlete.
+She hopes to encourage women (and men), especially those over 40 years old, to step outside their comfort zones and realize once-unthinkable goals.

-Over the years, she has had some amazing experiences thanks to running including racing the Athens marathon, carrying the torch through Austin for the XIX Winter Olympics, running the Boston Marathon, and participating for the last two years in the Hood to Coast Relay — she even won the ZOOMA Half Marathon in Austin last year!
-But what Jennifer values even more than all these bucket-list checkmarks is the day-to-day joy and well-being that running brings to her life.
-You can reach out to Jennifer at firstname.lastname@example.org , Twitter or Facebook, if you have any questions or comments about the race, running in general, race nutrition or absolutely anything at all!
+Over the years, Jennifer has had some amazing experiences thanks to running including racing the Athens marathon, carrying the torch for the XIX Winter Olympics Relay, running the Boston Marathon, and participating for the last two years in the Hood to Coast Relay – and winning a number of races, including ZOOMA.
+But what she values even more than all these bucket-list checkmarks is the day-to-day joy and well-being that running brings to her life.
+Jennifer welcomes you to reach out to her at any time via email firstname.lastname@example.org , Instagram, Twitter or Facebook, if you have any questions or comments about the race, running in general, race nutrition or absolutely anything at all!